maelfabien/maelfabien.github.io/_posts/2019-7-26-Explorium4.md

 ![image](https://maelfabien.github.io/assets/images/bo.gif)

-This is the essence of bayesian hyperparameter optimization !
+This is the essence of bayesian hyperparameter optimization!

 ## Advantages and limits of Bayesian Hyperparameter Optimization